Industrial Symphony No. 1: Cast

-The show
+Content

 The presentation opens with Cage and Dern engaging in a telephone conversation, the gist of which is that he is breaking up with her, to her great sorrow.
 Though they are never named as such, the two characters bear a striking resemblance to Sailor and Lula from Lynch's movie Wild at Heart.
 The rest of the play is a hallucinatory "dream" that the Heartbroken Woman has.

-The show takes place on a stage, the main props being a tall metal girder-like structure, and an abandoned shell of a car, with flickering lights and cacophonous sounds used to disturbing, nightmarish effect.
+The show takes place on a stage, the main props being a tall metal girder-like structure, and an abandoned shell of a car, with flickering lights and cacophonous sounds used to create disturbing, nightmarish effects.
 Much use is made of actors suspended from ropes, flying and falling, as well as dancers.

+Music

 Julee Cruise sings on tracks 1, 2, 4, 8 and 10.
-These songs are all from her 1989 debut album, Floating into the Night, apart from track 1, which is from her 1993 album, Voice of Love.
-They are the normal, studio recordings - the songs are mimed.
-Her voice can also be heard in track 6, in which she gets pushed into the boot of the car.
-In track 8, the boot opens and she sings from it, her face superimposed on a TV-screen.
+These songs are all from her 1989 debut album, Floating into the Night, apart from track 1, which is from her 1993 album, The Voice of Love.
+They are the normal, studio recordings; the songs are mimed.
+Her voice can also be heard in track 6, and she gets pushed into the trunk of the car.
+In track 8, the trunk opens and she sings from it, her face superimposed on a TV screen.
 Two of Julee's recordings, "Rockin' Back Inside My Heart" and "The World Spins," were also featured in episode 14 of the second season of Twin Peaks (for which Cruise recorded a vocal version of the theme).
 Another song from this performance, the instrumental "I'm Hurt Bad," is played on the diner's jukebox in the Twin Peaks pilot.
 "The World Spins" is also performed by Cruise in episode 17 of Twin Peaks: The Return.

 Michael J. Anderson (known for his role as the small, dancing Man From Another Place on Twin Peaks) is featured on track 3, patiently sawing a log of wood to Badalamenti's discordant music.
 He is also part of the stage ensemble on track 5 (instrumental), along with a tall, demonic reindeer-like figure.
-Finally, on track 7, he reiterates the opening dialogue between Cage and Dern, accompanied by a clarinet-player and a non-speaking actress playing Dern's part.
+Finally, on track 7, he reiterates the opening dialogue between Cage and Dern, accompanied by a clarinet player and a non-speaking actress playing Dern's part.

 Track 9 is wholly instrumental, with a background of dolls being lowered from the roof on strings.